aczf099/academic-kickstart3/content/home/publications_wip.md

 <p align="center"><span style=color:DodgerBlue>** INTERNATIONAL FINANCE **</span></p>

-**Fragmentation in global FDI and portfolio flows?
-The perspective from immediate and ultimate exposures**
+**Fragmentation in global capital flows?
+Evidence from a novel methodology to estimate ultimate bilateral FDI exposures**
-Joint with: P. Iberlucea Flores and K. Dicmane (OECD)
+Joint with: P. Iberlucea Flores (OECD)
+<font size="2"> Presented at the 2026 External Statistics Conference of the Irving Fisher Committee on Central Bank Statistics </font>

+**Disentangling the Wires: the Capital Flow Channel of Monetary Policy Spillovers to Emerging Markets** Joint with: M. Bussiere (Banque de France) & V.Youssef (Central Bank of Egypt)
+<font size="2"> Presented at the 2026 Joint BIS, BoE, ECB and IMF Spillover Conference; PIIE seminar; Fed seminar </font>

-**Use and timing of capital controls: 10 Stylized facts from a new granular dataset on episodic changes** Presented at Bank of Mexico 6th Biennial Conference on Financial Stability
+**Use and timing of capital controls: 10 Stylized facts from a new granular dataset on episodic changes**
+<font size="2"> Presented at Bank of Mexico 6th Biennial Conference on Financial Stability  </font>

 <p align="center"><span style=color:DodgerBlue>** GREEN FINANCE **</span></p>